Jeremy Geffen: Creative Rights Group

 Geffen was the President and CEO of the Creative Rights Group, a company he founded in 2014 to monetize copyrights and assets on behalf of performing artists.
 The Creative Rights Group handled over $150 million for clients including Smokey Robinson and The Isley Brothers.

-Sexual assault charges
+Sexual Assault Convictions

 In March 2008, Geffen was arrested by the Los Angeles Police Department on suspicion of three sexual assaults.
 In 2008, Geffen pled guilty to two cases of statutory rape and received five years probation, which was eventually reduced to about 2.5 years.

 Death

 Geffen died on August 22, 2018, at age 45.
 The coroner ruled the death as accidental, due to "acute fentanyl-cocaine-ethanol-methamphetamine-methylenedioxymethamphetamine [MDMA] toxicity".